Earle Mack School of Law Legal Research Center

 Faculty Assistants

-Faculty assistants will be able to borrow library materials for faculty provided they present all of the following items:
+Faculty assistants will be able to borrow library materials for faculty provided they present all of the following items to the Library Assistance desk:

-Although the assistant's name will be recorded, (s)he should never take out materials for faculty with his/her own Drexel IDs; this is because students have different borrowing periods than faculty.
+Although the assistant's name will be recorded, (s)he should never take out materials for faculty with his/her own Drexel IDs, as students have different borrowing periods than faculty.
 Authorization letters from faculty are valid for one academic year.

 Address Changes